Chennah

 Chennah is a state constituency in Negeri Sembilan, Malaysia, that has been represented in the Negeri Sembilan State Legislative Assembly.

 The state constituency was first contested in 1995 and is mandated to return a single Assemblyman to the Negeri Sembilan State Legislative Assembly under the first-past-the-post voting system.
+At size around 720 km², it a largest state constituency in Negeri Sembilan.

 History

 Polling districts

-According to the Gazette issued on 17 July 2023, the Chennah constituency has a total of 9 polling districts.
+According to the gazette issued on 23 July 2026, the Chennah constituency has a total of 9 polling districts.